Insights: Article

 Look to the hyperscalers

-This is where we look to the collective expertise gained by the hyperscalers, or the leading cloud service providers, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
-After completing countless large and varied migrations over the years, they’ve gathered invaluable insights on the best practices in successful cloud migration.
+This is where we look to the collective expertise gained by the hyperscalers or the leading cloud service providers, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
+After completing countless large and varied migrations, they’ve gathered invaluable insights on the best practices in successful cloud migration.

 Statista graph on the value of the public cloud market in Australia 2018-2013